laupierre/RNA-Seq_human_pipeline/README.md

 ### 2- Human RNA-Seq: PE Illumina sequencing, in reverse strand orientation

 This is the development version deposited for the production team: the current version is v0.0.1_dev
-There are two methods available: STAR and salmon
+There are two methods available for quantification: STAR and salmon

 The singularity images are available for:
 BBMap version 39.01